Previous dayApril 27, 2026Next day

 17.4 km---✓ ReviewedUSGS →

-On April 27, 2026 at 16:15 UTC, a magnitude 2.9 earthquake struck 10 km SW of Stella, Puerto Rico.
-The hypocenter lay at 17.4 km, placing this in the shallow crustal category.
+This magnitude 2.9 event was detected 10 km SW of Stella, Puerto Rico on April 27, 2026, with origin time 16:15 UTC.
+The event originated approximately 17.4 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Geolocation places the event at 18.261°N, -67.327°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-27